Research

 Foundation Models in Healthcare Require Rethinking Reliability.

-Together with Thomas Grote and Philipp Berens, I argue that standard out-of-sample testing is insufficient for assessing the reliability of foundation models. -
+We argue that standard out-of-sample testing is insufficient for assessing the reliability of foundation models in healthcare contexts.

 The Intriguing Relation Between Counterfactual Explanations and Adversarial Examples.